Skip to Content

 See an easy tutorial on how to use chalk paint.

-When using a dark wax, you need to be cautious.
+When using dark wax, you need to be cautious.

-To achieve the desired color, mix 50/50 clear and dark wax to age the piece!
+Mix 50/50 clear and dark wax to age the piece to achieve the desired color!
 Add a 1/2 teaspoon of Mineral spirits to the wax and brush it over the piece with a chip brush.

 When you wipe away the excess, the mineral spirits remove paint from the edge of the piece for a perfectly aged look.

-Because this is a distressed finish, you want to allow the dark wax mix to settle into the crevices on the carved legs and arms.
+Because this is a distressed finish, you want the dark wax mix to settle into the crevices on the carved legs and arms.

 Almost Done

 The springs were in great shape but needed to be covered.
 Here is a cushion of burlap and batting to cover the springs.
-Because you will still add another cushion over the top, this is a flat cushion.
+This is a flat cushion because you will still add another cushion over the top.
 You can use a staple gun to attach it to the frame.

 New cover for chair springs.